NaomyChemungor/BrandAnalysis_Facebook/README.md

 <h4>It involves assessing various performance indicators and statistical tests.</h4>

-The goal is to analyze Facebook data
+The goal is to analyze Facebook data on a brand

 <h4>Measures I implemented</h4>